SixArm/sixarm-company-consulting-agreement/README.md

 SHALL SURVIVE EXPIRATION OR TERMINATION OF THIS AGREEMENT.

-## 8. Signatures
+## 7. Signatures

-The undersigned agrees to the terms of this agreement on behalf of his or her organization or business.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the date first above written.

 On behalf of Client: